Identify “Potential” Risks and Vulnerabilities in the “Internal” Network

-NOTE: eDelta will leverage its Security Vulnerability and Remediation toolkits (See Table 2) in order to evaluate and classify each potential risk and vulnerability into the above mentioned categories, track issues to resolution where remediation is required, and eliminate false/positives, accepted risks and mitigate risks from future scan results and reporting.
+NOTE: eDelta will leverage its Security Vulnerability and Remediation toolkits (See Table 2) in order to evaluate and classify each potential risk and vulnerability into the above-mentioned categories, track issues to a resolution where remediation is required, and eliminate false/positives, accepted risks and mitigate risks from future scan results and reporting.

 Rapid7 is eDelta’s preferred vulnerability software, which provides IT organizations with a comprehensive method of assessing the security of a computer network. eDelta will use Radid7’s network scanning and vulnerability assessment module for:

 - Remediation tracking;

 Rapid7 is a flexible application that can be run behind the firewall to focus on host-based issues and run as an external service to address the network perimeter.
 It is built on a robust platform suitable for enterprise deployment and is completely Operating System independent.

 Rapid7 allows you to fully customize scan settings to conduct focused audits, detect vulnerabilities or changes within the network configuration/architecture, identify transient or rogue devices and catalog existing technology assets.

 - Probe for IT assets on a network;

 - Scan for more than 30,000 vulnerability checks against 1,500 devices and is updated daily to ensure maximum protection for a network;

 - Conduct local and remote scans with any desired frequency;